backflush/beautysaloon/README.md

 ## Contribuing

-It was developed by me during the NLW Together, my tutor was [Jakeliny Gracielly](https://github.com/maykbrito).
+It was developed by me during the NLW Together, my tutor was [Mayk Brito](https://github.com/maykbrito).
 I'll be glad to receive any feedback about something that a I need to redo.
 And if you have any question....

 Reach me at: bwesleysouza@gmail.com